FirelightWP/easy-fancybox/readme.txt

 - In FancyBox 1.3.3 there is a problem with image stretching in the Google Chrome browser.
 This is worked around in Easy FancyBox 1.3.3.4.2 by disabling the autoDimensions feature.
 Since version 1.3.4, this has been resolved.
 - Embedded flash content that has no wmode or wmode 'window', is displayed above the overlay and other javascript rendered content like dropdown menus.
 WordPress does NOT check for missing wmode in oEmbed generated Auto-embeds.
 Since version 1.3.4.5, the missing wmode is added by this plugin for WP (auto-)embeds but not for other user-embedded content.
 Please make sure you set the wmode parameter to 'opaque' (best) or 'transparent' (only when you need transparency) for your embedded content.
 - When using WP-Minify, the javascript files like `fancybox/jquery.fancybox-X.X.X.pack.js` and others need to be excluded from minification.

+= Trouble Shooting =

+See the FAQ section on trouble shooting.

 == Screenshots ==